 In Australia, radiology referrals are not clinic-specific.
 You can use a referral made out to another clinic here.

-If you have any questions or concerns about the procedure, please feel free to contact our friendly staff.
+If you have any questions or concerns about MRIs, please feel free to contact our friendly staff.

 If you wish to make a booking or require urgent attention, please get in touch with our friendly team to make a booking.